 c.
 Spanish and American Colonial rule (1565–1946)

 The Philippines was ruled by Spain for over 300 years (1565-1898), during which time.
-The Spanish imposed their culture, religion (Roman Catholicism), and political system on the Philippines.
+The culture, Roman Catholic religion, and political structure of Spain were imposed on the Philippines.
 Spanish rule was characterized by the forced conversion of indigenous peoples to Catholicism.
-The suppression of native languages and cultures, and the exploitation of resources and labor.
+The marginalization of indigenous languages and traditions, coupled with the exploitation of natural resources and the workforce.

-In 1898, the Philippines became a colony of the United States following the Spanish-American War.
+The United States colonized the Philippines in 1898 after the Spanish-American War.
 American rule brought about political and economic changes, including the introduction of a new education system.
 And the establishment of a market economy.
 During World War II, the Philippines was occupied by Japan (1942-1945) before being liberated by Allied forces.

 In 1946, the Philippines gained independence from the United States.
-But American influence can still be seen in the country today, especially in terms of culture and language.
+American influence continues to be evident in the country, particularly in its culture and language.

 d.
 Independence (1946–present)